These modern dining room ideas are sleek, streamlined and perfect for contemporary homes.

 Try combining a mixture of contemporary and rustic furniture, such as modern dining chairs with a farmhouse table, and unify the look by using just one or two colors throughout the room.
 Address the issues of acoustics and cooking odours too – rugs and soft furnishings will help absorb noise.

-Forgo an overload of colour for a quieter story of considered, understated forms and textures.
+Forgo an overload of color for a quieter story of considered, understated forms and textures.
 Look beyond seasonal fads to create a scheme that is timeless and elegant.
 Jet black accents always add definition and form.
 Here they are paired with the softening touch of a wallpaper inspired by silver birch for a fresh and contemporary effect.

 The latest look for modern dining rooms see lively color and geometric designs taking centre stage.
 Carpet tiles are not an obvious choice for home interiors, but have been used to striking effect in this dining space.
 The tones are echoed in the curtains and upholstery; otherwise the scheme is white, for a relaxed, modern feel.